Chokyotager/NotYetAnotherNightshade/README.md

 ## Paper

 ![Figure abstract](https://github.com/Chokyotager/NotYetAnotherNightshade/blob/main/art/abstract.png?raw=true)
-Please read the paper for more details
+Please read the paper for more details:

+[PAPER IS CURRENTLY IN INTERNAL EMBARGO, WE WILL UPDATE THE LINK HERE ONCE IT'S MADE PUBLIC]

 ## Installation
 ```sh